thytanium/superfunds/README.md

     because the process to detect potential duplicates runs synchronously.
     This process should be queued.
-Using a queue will also improve user experience as users should not have to wait for the detection process to run, as it is irrelevant to the output of the operation.
+Using a queue will also improve user experience as users should not have to wait for the detection process to run, as it is irrelevant to the output of the create operation.
 -   Caching (for example, using a Redis server) will help the server close connections faster on requests for lists of records (like list of funds) and therefore increase throughput.